ChristianRe/CRWinNetDiag/README.md

 ## Start the programm
 The executable resides here **./bin/Release/CRWinNetDiag.exe** it needs at least .net3.5 to run.

-It is recommended that you use the .bat File, so the output will be Piped into a File and at the end it will be displayed in notepad window..
+It is recommended that you use the **CRWinNetDiag.bat** File, so the output will be Piped into a File and at the end it will be displayed in notepad window..

 ## Description
 The Programm Reads the network configuration out of the registry.